Secrets of T"U B'Shvat

 later, be able to direct those same tools towards a positive direction.

-Thus the Klipah precedes the fruit whereby "Klipah" hints at tools and
+Thus the Klipah precedes the fruit whereby "Klipah" hints at tools

 preparation so that the fruit will have where to enter, i.e., the good